pstadler/metrics.sh/README.md

 # metrics.sh

-metrics.sh is a lightweight metrics collection and fowarding utility implemented in portable POSIX compliant shell scripts.
+metrics.sh is a lightweight metrics collection and fowarding daemon implemented in portable POSIX compliant shell scripts.
 A transparent interface based on hooks enables writing custom collectors and reporters in an elegant way.

 ## Usage